-The Conflict Resolution Graduate Program offers either a Master of Arts or Master of Sciences degree.
+The Conflict Resolution Program offers either an Undergraduate Degree or Masters Degree.
 Both degrees draw from and contribute to theories and insights in the field, as well as preparing students for professional work.
 The program currently offers the following areas of concentration:

 - Theory and Practice